Graph factors and powers of Hamilton cycles in the budget-constrained random graph process: Introduction

-Lastly, \citet{FKM22} considered the problem of constructing copies of small graphs, and provided asymptotically optimal strategies for constructing trees and cycles, showing a trade-off between the time allowed in the process and the budget needed to construct these graphs.
-Very recently, \citet{ILS24} obtained similarly tight results for the diamond as well as any number of triangles sharing a unique vertex.
+Lastly, \citet{FKM25} considered the problem of constructing copies of small graphs, and provided asymptotically optimal strategies for constructing trees and cycles, as well as unicyclic graphs, showing a trade-off between the time allowed in the process and the budget needed to construct these graphs.
+Recently, \citet{ILS24} obtained similarly tight results for the diamond as well as any number of triangles sharing a unique vertex, and \citet{AEPS26+} obtained such results for wheels and graphs obtained by adding a universal vertex to a tree.
 All other fixed graphs remain an open problem.

-In view of their results for spanning properties, \citet{FKM22} raised the following question.
+In view of their results for spanning properties, \citet{FKM25} raised the following question.

-\begin{question}[\citet{FKM22}] Let $H$ be an $n$-vertex graph with bounded maximum degree (so $|E(H)|=O(n)$).
+\begin{question}[\citet{FKM25}] Let $H$ be an $n$-vertex graph with bounded maximum degree (so $|E(H)|=O(n)$).
 Does Builder have a successful $(t,b)$-strategy for containing a copy of $H$ with $t$ being ``close'' to the hitting time for $H$ and $b$ being linear? \end{question}

 As a concrete example, they asked whether this can be achieved for the square of a Hamilton cycle.
 (In this paper, for any positive integer $k$, the \defi{$k$-th power} of a graph $G$ is the graph obtained from $G$ by adding an edge between any pair of vertices whose graph distance in $G$ is at most $k$.)